Optimal work extraction from quantum batteries based on the expected utility hypothesis: Preliminaries

 where $p_k$'s are related to $r_k$'s by a permutation $\pi_k$ of the indices, i.e., $r_k = p_{\pi_k}$ for all $k$.
 For instance, if the permutation is the identity $\pi_k=k$, we get $r_k=p_k$ and we can easily check that the state $\rho$ is passive.
-For the unitary cycle with time evolution operator $U$, we get the two-projective-measurements probability distribution~\cite{Talkner07,campisi11}
+For the unitary cycle with time evolution operator $U$, we define the extracted work as the random variable $w$ having the two-projective-measurement probability distribution~\cite{Talkner07,campisi11}

 To introduce some notions of expected utility theory, we focus on an agent who must choose between two procedures that yield two different stochastic works $w_1$ and $w_2$ having certain probability distributions.
 Thus, the works $w_\alpha$ is extracted in a procedure with initial state $\rho_\alpha$ and unitary time-evolution operator $U_\alpha$, for $\alpha=1,2$.
 To give an example, we consider an agent who must choose between extracting a fixed work $w_{1}=w_{det}$ or flipping a coin and extracting a work $w_{2}=w_{head}$ if heads or nothing otherwise.
 The utility function $u(w)$ quantifies the satisfaction gained from a choice, i.e., the risk aversion, so that the agent will choose the procedure extracting the work $w_1$ instead of $w_2$ if~\cite{bookmicroeco,bookmicroeco2}